AVO Lawyers Sydney NSW

 - That it was breached knowingly and not accidentally

-The maximum penalty for breach of AVO (apprehended violence order) is a fine of $5000 and imprisonment for up to 2 years.
-If you are concerned or have breached your conditions it is strongly recommended that you contact us for legal help, the top AVO lawyers in Sydney.
-We have the expertise to handle your case.
+The maximum penalty for breach of AVO is a fine of $5000 and imprisonment for up to 2 years.
+If you are concerned or have breached your conditions it is strongly recommended that you contact our team for legal help, the top AVO lawyers in Sydney.
+We are a reputable law firm with the experience to get the best result for every client.

 ROSS HILL & ASSOCIATE SOLICITORS